WesR/Halcyon/tokenFormat.md

 ### "valid token" car
 Not to be confused with the `m.login.token` login method.
-This is a live session on the server The expiery is a unix time int.
+This is a live session on the server The expiry is a unix time int.
 Set to 0 for never expire.
 ```json
 {
     "typ" : "valid-token",